CP1404/Practicals/prac_06/README.md

 Define the following **methods**:

-- `__init__` - like most init functions, create the fields and set them to the parameters passed in
+- `__init__` - like most init functions, create the fields and set them to the parameters passed in.

-- `is_dynamic()` - which returns True/False if the programming language is dynamically typed or not
+- `is_dynamic()` - which returns True/False if the programming language is dynamically typed or not.

+> [IMPORTANT]
-  **Note**: it's ***really important*** that you understand this function will take no parameters (other than `self`).
+> Please understand that this function will take no parameters other than `self`.
-  The
-  information is already stored *inside* the object, so you don't need to tell the object its own data.
+> The data is already *inside* the object, so you don't need to tell the object its own data.

 This function's purpose is to encapsulate the functionality that would make the class more helpful.
-See how the function name starts with `is`, like `isupper()`,
+See how the function name starts with `is`, like `isupper()`, `isnumeric()`, etc.?
-  `isnumeric()`, etc.?
 So, it returns a Boolean.

 Create a simple program in `languages.py`